 While the solar cells themselves are black, monocrystalline solar panels have a variety of colors for their back sheets and frames.
 The back sheet of the solar panel will most often be black, silver or white, while the metal frames are typically black or silver.

-It’s important to keep in mind that while the thin-film cells themselves may be much thinner than traditional solar cells, an entire thin-film panel may be similar in thickness to a monocrystalline or polycrystalline solar panel if it includes a thick frame.
-There are adhesive thin-film solar panels that lie as-close-as-possible to the surface of a roof, but there are more durable thin-film panels that have frames up to 50 millimeters thick.
+It’s important to remember that while the thin-film cells themselves may be much thinner than traditional solar cells, an entire thin-film panel may be similar in thickness to a monocrystalline or polycrystalline solar panel if it includes a thick frame.
+There are adhesive thin-film solar panels that lie as-close-as-possible to the surface of a roof, but there are more durable thin-film panels with frames up to 50 millimeters thick.

 As far as color goes, thin-film solar panels can come in both blue and black hues, depending on what they’re made from.